 Users can open multiple tabs in a group then save that group in a new organization system.
 Rather than have hundreds of open tabs occupying a window, save sets of tabs as groups to open them later.

 Tab Groups sync across devices, so they are easily accessed wherever you are.
 This new tool lives in the sidebar, along with bookmarks and the reading list.

 Live Text and Photos

-Images across macOS Monterey will now display a new tool when text is found in the picture.
-Users will be able to select text and interact with it directly within a photo using content recognition algorithms.
+Images across macOS Monterey display a new tool when text is found in the picture.
+Using content recognition algorithms, users can select text and interact with it directly within a photo.

 Spotlight will also surface text found in images throughout the user's photo library.
-Addresses and phone numbers are also presented as rich links within images when found.
+When found, addresses and phone numbers are also presented as rich links within images.

 macOS Monterey Compatibility